State asked to halt sale of three Baltimore Museum of Art paintings

 “To the extent it’s being presented as an equal justice initiative, that is a smokescreen — the museum is, at best, dedicating money to acquisitions and salaries that is well below the value of even one of the works being sold,” Eisenstein said.

 The attorney general’s office would not confirm an investigation, saying it doesn’t comment on actions it may or may not take in response to complaints.
-Messages left with the secretary of state’s office were not returned.
+Messages left with the secretary of state’s office, which oversees nonprofits, were not returned.

-The letter criticizes the choice of three important works for de-accessioning.
+The letter, which notes that state officials have oversight and “the power to review and challenge a museum board’s decisions,” criticizes the choice of three important works for deaccessioning.

 “Each one feels like it’s the last one you would want to get rid of.
 The Warhol is particularly painful.
 It’s just a masterpiece,” Eisenstein said.
 “The plan risks undermining the credibility of the museum.”